 The regularity of the minimum time function $\mathcal{T}$ is a classical and widely studied topic in control theory.
 It is related to the controllability properties of the control systems as well as to the regularity of the target and the dynamics, together with suitable relations between them.
-It is well known that $\mathcal{T}$ is locally Lipschitz in $\mathcal{R}$ if \textit{Petrov's controllability condition} is satisfied.
-However, in general, $\mathcal{T}$ is not everywhere differentiable even for a very smooth data.
+It is well-known that $\mathcal{T}$ is locally Lipschitz in $\mathcal{R}$ if and only if \textit{Petrov's controllability condition} is satisfied (see, e.g., \cite{CS0,CS,VO,WYu}).
+However, in general, $\mathcal{T}$ is not everywhere differentiable even for smooth data.
 The strongest regularity property for $\mathcal{T}$ that we can expect, in fairly general cases, is \textit{semiconcavity}.
 Here, a function is said to be semiconcave if it can be written as a sum of a $C^2$ function and a concave function.
-Therefore, semiconcave functions inherit many fine properties from concave functions.
+Hence, semiconcave functions inherit many fine properties from concave functions.
 In this case, $\mathcal{T}$ is locally Lipschitz and a.e. twice differentiable.
-In \cite{CS0}, Cannarsa and Sinestrari showed that the minimum time function is locally semiconcave in $\mathcal{R}\setminus \mathcal{K}$ if Petrov's condition holds and the target satisfies a \textit{uniform interior sphere condition}, i.e., there exists $r>0$ such that for any $x\in \mathcal{K}$, there exists $y\in \mathcal{K}$ such that $x\in \bar{B}(y,r) \subset \mathcal{K}$.
+Cannarsa and Sinestrari showed in \cite{CS0} that the minimum time function is locally semiconcave in $\mathcal{R}\setminus \mathcal{K}$ if Petrov's condition holds and the target satisfies a \textit{uniform interior sphere condition}, i.e., there exists $r>0$ such that for any $x\in \mathcal{K}$, there exists $y\in \mathcal{K}$ such that $x\in \bar{B}(y,r) \subset \mathcal{K}$.
 Due to the equivalence between Petrov's condition and the Lipschitz continuity, $\mathcal{T}$ is no longer semiconcave if we remove Petrov's condition.
 Therefore, it is natural to study the structure of the minimum time function under controllability assumptions which are weaker than Petrov's condition.
-In \cite{CK}, keeping uniform interior sphere conditon of $\mathcal{K}$ and assuming the continuity of $\mathcal{T}$ and the pointedness of the normal cones to the hypograph, Colombo and Nguyen showed that the \textit{hypograph} of $\mathcal{T}$ is \textit{$\varphi$-convex} for a suitable continuous function $\varphi$.
+Keeping uniform interior sphere conditon of $\mathcal{K}$ and assuming the continuity of $\mathcal{T}$ and the \textit{pointedness} of the normal cones to the hypograph, Colombo and Nguyen showed in \cite{CK} that the \textit{hypograph} of $\mathcal{T}$ is $\varphi$-convex for a suitable continuous function $\varphi$.
 This kind of regularity is weaker than semiconcavity.
 However, $\mathcal{T}$ keeps many regularity properies of semiconcave functions.
-The proof of the $\varphi$-convexity for the hypograph of $\mathcal{T}$ in \cite{CK} was based on representations of the \textit{proximal supergradient} and \textit{proximal horizontal supergradient} of $\mathcal{T}$.
+The proof of the $\varphi$-convexity for the hypograph of $\mathcal{T}$ in \cite{CK} is based on representations of the proximal superdifferential and proximal horizontal superdifferential of $\mathcal{T}$.
 Removing the pointedness assumption, Nguyen showed in \cite{K} that $\mathcal{T}$ still enjoys good regularity although the hypograph of $\mathcal{T}$ satisfies a weaker regularity called \textit{exterior sphere condition}.